 If your teeth are still in good shape, think prevention, says Dr. Jon Marashi, a celebrity dentist who tends to the famous smiles of Ryan Seacrest and Pink, among others.
 His recommendations — in addition to good daily oral hygiene and professional teeth cleaning every three to six months — is to avoid acidic foods like coffee, tea, sparkling water, soda, and red wine.
 It’s also a good idea to brush well after eating foods such as blueberries and beets, which can stain teeth.
 And curb bad habits like biting pens or fingernails and chewing ice, Dr. Tabib says.

 One of the more common ways to remedy darkening or yellowing teeth is whitening.
-For external stains, Dr. Marashi recommends a whitening toothpaste with activated charcoal, such the one from Hello.
+For external stains, Dr. Marashi recommends a whitening toothpaste with activated charcoal, such as the one from Hello.
 The ingredients absorb and bind to compounds that stain teeth, making chompers brighter.
 Over-the-counter teeth-whitening products include strips, gels, and rinses.
-They can take anywhere from a few hours to a few weeks to see results, and costs range $15 to $50.
+They can take anywhere from a few hours to a few weeks to see results, and costs range from $15 to $50.
+You should first have a professional cleaning done by a dental hygienist, who will remove much of the surface staining and any calculus buildup, thus making OTC products you use more effective.

 One note of caution: Tooth-colored fillings, crowns, veneers, bonding, and bridges don’t whiten, so be sure to discuss previous dental work with your practitioner if you go this route.

-For gums that have receded, dentists and dental surgeons usually recommend gum grafting to cover the area of the tooth that is exposed.
+Dentists and dental surgeons usually recommend gum grafting to cover the area of the tooth that is exposed when gums recede.
 In the past, this was a pretty painful procedure, because tissue had to be harvested from the roof of the patient’s mouth.
-But there’s a new technique that Dr. Marashi calls a game changer.
+But there’s a new technique that Dr. Marashi calls a game-changer.
 “Now, existing gum can be lifted up and repositioned downward to cover the exposed area.
 The results are fantastic.
-It can be done an as outpatient procedure; at most there is gum soreness for a few days, but nothing serious.”
+It can be done as an outpatient procedure; at most there is gum soreness for a few days, but nothing serious.”
 Cost depends on how many teeth are treated and typically ranges from several hundred to several thousand dollars.

 Subscribe today for free to receive our weekly update and never miss an article.